lijiaocn/fabric-docs-annotation-zh/source/blockchain.rst

 We’ll see that decentralization and collaboration are powerful attributes that mirror the way businesses exchange goods and services in the real world.

-.. note:: 区块链账本是去中心化的，每个参与方互相协作的同时都有自己的一份账本，自己维护。
-          这和真实世界中的商业行为非常相似。

 .. image:: images/basic_network.png

 In addition to being decentralized and collaborative, the information recorded to a blockchain is append-only, using cryptographic techniques that guarantee that once a transaction has been added to the ledger it cannot be modified.
-This property of immutability makes it simple to determine the provenance of information because participants can be sure information has not been changed after the fact.
+This property of "immutability" makes it simple to determine the provenance of information because participants can be sure information has not been changed after the fact.
 It’s why blockchains are sometimes described as **systems of proof**.

-.. note:: 区块链通过只能追加的设计，并利用加密技术，保证数据写入后无法篡改，
-          从而能很简单地验证 **信息来源**。

 **Smart Contracts**

-To support the consistent update of information – and to enable a whole host of ledger functions (transacting, querying, etc) – a blockchain network uses **smart contracts** to provide controlled access to the ledger.
+To support the consistent update of information --- and to enable a whole host of ledger functions (transacting, querying, etc) --- a blockchain network uses **smart contracts** to provide controlled access to the ledger.

-.. note:: 通过 **智能合约** 操作账本

 .. image:: images/Smart_Contract.png